 Explaining ‘up to’ pricing

 We cannot predict the issues to be found in a broken phone and therefore we do not offer a flat price.
-Instead we offer an ‘up to’ amount.
-The ‘up to’ amount is based on several factors, such as labor costs, marketing, postage, etc. ‘Up to’ amounts also consider the amount of faults we could potentially find in a phone, and some issues cost more than others.
+Instead, we offer an ‘up to’ amount.
+The ‘up to’ amount is based on several factors, such as labour costs, marketing, postage, etc. ‘Up to’ amounts also consider the number of faults we could potentially find in a phone, and some issues cost more than others.

-For example we could accept two Samsung S7 Edge in a broken condition and discover one needs a new back cover (cheap to replace) and the other needs a brand new LCD (expensive to repair).
-Or simply, one phone has one fault and the other phone has two.
+For example, we could accept two Samsung S7 Edge in broken condition and discover one needs a new back cover (cheap to replace) and the other needs a brand new LCD (expensive to replace).
+Or in another instance, one phone has one fault and the other phone has two.
 This is then reflected in the ‘up to’ price and we would most likely buy both but pay a bit more for the one in need of a new back cover (or single faulted device) as it is significantly cheaper to repair.

-When we buy a broken phone we consider the price around:
+When we buy a broken phone we base the price on:

 Before being sold/repaired